 To be sensitive/responsive to the enduring needs for a family base as a result of (but not limited to) positive family membership, continuing education (or requiring a return base for residential/university education), vulnerability to abuse or exploitation, delayed maturity and emotional immaturity.
 (Young people with an on-going cognitive disability may meet the criteria for adult services and their placement would be managed within an adult placement/Shared Lives arrangement, outside of Nexus Fostering services).

-Deb and her partner have taken two of their foster children through to the age of 18, with their young man now in a Staying Put arrangement, they now offer respite care.
+After fostering for 10 years, Deb and her partner have taken two of their foster children through to the age of 18, with their young man now in a Staying Put arrangement.
+They now offer respite care.